 (Prerequisite for: 201 and 202, and PDC)

-We currently offer two individual full-day Permaculture classes to ease you into the practice and application of permaculture.
+We currently offer several individual full-day Permaculture classes to ease you into the practice and application of permaculture.
+Details and registration for open classes HERE.

 201: Permaculture and Water Harvesting.